trafiklab/resrobot-php-sdk/README.md

 Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.

 ## Requirements

 The following software is required to use this SDK:

-- PHP 7.1 or higher
+- PHP 7.4 or higher
 - PHP Curl extension
 - PHP JSON extension

 ## Usage

-In order to use the ResRobot Timetable and Routeplanning APIs, you need to obtain an API key from [Trafiklab](https://trafiklab.se) first.
+In order to use the Resrobot Timetable and Routeplanning APIs, you need to obtain an API key from [Trafiklab](https://trafiklab.se) first.

+**Important:** You only need 1 API key, which can be used for all Resrobot API calls.
+The multiple API-key setters are only there for compatibility with our other API wrappers, allowing you to easily switch between APIs.

 ### Getting Timetables (departures or arrivals from a stop)

 #### Timetables

 ##### Request

 The following code example illustrates how you can retrieve a timetable for a certain stop.

 ```